EOSIO/eosio.cdt/docs/tools/eosio-cpp.md

-  -fno-lto                 - Disable LTO -fno-post-pass           - Don't run post processing pass -fno-stack-first         - Don't set the stack first in memory -fstack-protector        - Enable stack protectors for functions potentially vulnerable to stack smashing -fstack-protector-all    - Force the usage of stack protectors for all functions -fstack-protector-strong - Use a strong heuristic to apply stack protectors to functions
+  -fno-lto                 - Disable LTO -fno-post-pass           - Don't run post processing pass -fno-stack-first         - Don't set the stack first in memory -stack-size              - Specifies the maximum stack size for the contract -fstack-protector        - Enable stack protectors for functions potentially vulnerable to stack smashing -fstack-protector-all    - Force the usage of stack protectors for all functions -fstack-protector-strong - Use a strong heuristic to apply stack protectors to functions